 204-206 Assessments – we need to acknowledge significant differences in reporting methodologies here, in some cases due to IT system constraints.
 We attempt to address this in the “contextual data” table which should help identify groups of LAs who are comparable in their reporting.

-213 Repeat CPPs – we know that this under-reports, because cross-LA repeat plans happen frequently (only DfE would be able to produce this – it would therefore be a particularly useful thing for DfE to provide)
+213 Repeat CPPs – we know that this underreports, because cross-LA repeat plans happen frequently (only DfE would be able to produce this – it would therefore be a particularly useful thing for DfE to provide)

 219 Care leavers - rate per 10,000 to be calculated regionally/nationally from the equivalent historical mid-year population estimate covering period when these children were under 18 (i.e. children aged 11-18 six years ago)